 We have always lived around the United States and elsewhere due to the nature of our jobs.
 For me, I’ve lived in Connecticut, Massachusetts, Indonesia, Florida, and now North Carolina.
 My husband can add Virginia and New York.

-I’m not going to lie: so far I love living in Asheville, NC, and of course, I loved CT–where I was born and raised.
+I’m not going to lie: I love living in Asheville, NC, and of course, I enjoyed CT–where I was born and raised.
 I am a sucker for seasons, outdoor sports, and a mix of city and country life.

 So why would anyone move to Asheville, North Carolina, like us and others?
 Based on the emails I’ve received, people love the appeal of the mild climate, great outdoors, and hip and growing city.

 Don’t get me wrong: you will run into a grumpy local here and there or see a Confederate flag on your way to Ingles.
-This is rarer in Asheville than FL.
+This is rarer in Asheville than in Florida.

 Why Live In Asheville?